Perhaps it’s easier to begin with what a memoir is not.

 A memoir is a story!

-… a story you tell about yourself… about the way you felt about and responded to a certain time, situation, problem or person in your life.
-Whether dramatic, humorous, nostalgic or romantic, full of fireworks or rather calm, your memoir must always be about thoughts and feelings, challenges and changes.
+It’s a story you tell about yourself.
+About the way you felt about and responded to a certain time, situation, problem, or person in your life.
+Whether dramatic, humorous, nostalgic, or romantic, full of fireworks or rather calm, your memoir must always be about thoughts and feelings, challenges and changes.

 So what is a memoir?

-Its part autobiography, part exposé and part novel, but most of all, it’s a story you tell about your life that compels readers to identify with you and accompany you on your journey.
-And that’s what you should be focusing on when writing your memoir.
+Its part autobiography, part exposé and part novel.
+But most of all, it’s a story you tell about your life that compels readers to identify with you and accompany you on your journey.
+That’s what you should be focusing on when writing your memoir.

 For more on memoirs and working with a memoir ghostwriter, see my “Memoir Ghostwriter” page.